The People Thang

 Sox: Ok.
 Ok.
 Ok.
 Fair enough.
 But is you saying that everyone else who's not off the hook is the same in their mental capacity to take care of themselves?

 Sox: Admirable.
 Admirable.
-Like “The Fool on the Hill.”
+Like “A Fool on the Hill.”

 Thrash: That’s right.
 That’s right.
-“He knows they’re the fool.”
+“He knew we were foolish.”

-Fatback and Fairy sing: “And the eyes in his head see the world spinning round.”
+Fatback and Fairy (singing tunelessly): “All the spies in his head see his world spinning round.”

 Thrash: Well it’s almost the same thing, isn’t it?
 Everybody does their part.
 And no one gets too big in the head.